Bojana Jovanovski Petrović: 2014

 Jovanovski travelled to Wimbledon with a 7–15 win–loss season record, but scored her first win since Madrid with victory over Johanna Larsson.
 After that she came up with her best performance of the year, stunning eighth seed Victoria Azarenka in three sets to reach the third round.
 It was her fourth top-10 win.
-She however missed a big chance to reach next round, falling to Czech qualifier and world No. 176 Tereza Smitková.
-Jovanovski had a match point in second set, then served two times for a match in final set (incl. another match point), but couldn't cross the finishing line.
+She, however, missed a big chance to reach next round, falling to Czech qualifier and world No. 176, Tereza Smitková.
+Jovanovski had a match point in the second set, then served two times for the match in final set (incl. another match point), but couldn't cross the finishing line.
 She also played in doubles, partnering with Eva Hrdinová, and mixed doubles too, with Mate Pavić, losing in the second round in both competitions.

 Jovanovski then played in Istanbul, losing in the second round.
 Jovanovski then played in Baku, and reached second final at that tournament after beating Stefanie Vögele.
 She lost in two sets to Elina Svitolina in final.
 This was the first final which she lost, after winning her previous two.
 She went on to North America where the first tournament she played was at Washington.
 Although being tired, she reached the quarterfinals, losing to Marina Erakovic for the second time in a year.
-She arrived in Montréal but soon found a downturn in form.
+She arrived in Montreal but soon found a downturn in form.
 All of her next series of matches in North America were lost in two sets: in Montreal, Cincinnati, New Haven and the US Open.
 Moving to Asia, Jovanovski reached the Tashkent final, but in China played three tournaments, winning not a single match.

 2015

 Jovanovski played two Australian Open warm-up events, and reached the second round of both.
 At the Australian Open itself, she lost in the first round to Roberta Vinci.
 Bad form continued, with losses in the first round of Doha and Kuala Lumpur.
 She, however, managed to win one match in both Indian Wells and Miami, with a notable scalp coming against Mona Barthel in Miami.

-The clay court season began for Jovanovski in Marakech, where she lost to third seed Flavia Pennetta.
-In Madrid, she played qualifications, but lost there in the second round to Mariana Duque.
+The clay court season began for Jovanovski in Marrakesh where she lost to third seed Flavia Pennetta.
+In Madrid, she played qualifying but lost there in the second round to Mariana Duque.
 However, at the next tournament in Rome, Jovanovski finally won back-to-back matches.
 After winning two in qualifying, she then beat top players to reach third round, Caroline Garcia and top-20 player Madison Keys.
 She was finally stopped in round three by Maria Sharapova.